HzaCode/DP2_BeginnersGuide/docs/source/Special Case： Avoiding Duplicate Keys in JSON Data Structures.md

 ## Conclusion

-When designing and maintaining Jextor configurations, avoiding duplicate key names is very important.
+When designing and maintaining Jexter configurations, avoiding duplicate key names is very important.
 By using nested structures and maintaining the uniqueness of key names at each level, we can clearly and logically represent complex data relationships, while avoiding data loss and configuration errors.